What would typically qualify as hospital/major medical expenses?

 - The Society has DSP arrangements with several hospitals throughout Southern Africa.

-- Members using such hospitals will not be liable for hospital co-payments, except where co-payments are noted (for diagnostic arthroscopy, for example).
+- Members using such hospitals will not be liable for hospital co-payments, except where co-payments are noted (for example, a diagnostic arthroscopy).

 - Members are encouraged to always make use of Network Hospitals, as failure to do so will result in the member being liable for co-payments.